augupta/SQL-SERVER/README.md

 # DATA TYPES- INT, DECIMAL OR NUMERIC, CHAR, VARCHAR, NVARCHAR, DATE DATETIME, BIT, FLOAT, MONEY

 # Order in select statement: SELECT FROM WHERE GROUP BY HAVING ORDER BY

+# Primary Key- is a column or combonation of columns that uniquely identifies the each row in a table.